samrogerrs/MTRX2700-Assignment-2/README.md

 Carriage Return Only (empty string): The carriage return does store in the buffer, as all data is stored before it is checked against the carriage return character to terminate taking in data.
 This can be seen by going into the memory browser and seeing the hex 0x0D character.

 Double Carriage Return: Unlike during polling, where the carriage return terminates reading from RDR until the function is called again, typing a double carriage return stores them both into the buffer.
-However, since the receiving buffer index is reset to zero after each string is sent, only one carriage return appears in the buffer after the two have been typed (can check the first one really does store by pausing the code and looking at the memory browser between them).
+However, since the receiving buffer index is reset to zero after each string is sent, only one carriage return appears in the buffer after the two have been typed (can check the first one really does store by pausing the code and looking at the memory browser between them) as it overwrites the first.

 Delay (1 minute between letters): Stores with no issue

 Quick input (holding down a key to send letters as fast as possible): Stores with no issue

+Debugging:
+Some typical issue that might be encountered include some data being lost (particularly end of string) or the data not being stored into the buffer correctly.
+For the former, check that when the null termination character is appended, it isn't overwriting the last letter of the string.
+If your string is over 63 bytes you can expect data to cut off there.

+If no data is being stored into the buffer, check the definition of the handler function is identical to the one defined in stm32f303xc.h.
+Set a breakpoint at the start of the handler to check the interrupt is being triggered.
+If the function definition is correct but the handler still isn't being trigger, the issue is probably with the enable_USART1_interrupt function - ensure correct priority is set and interrupt is correctly enabled.

+If data is writing into the middle of the buffer instead of the start, ensure the receiving index is set to zero following the carriage return being sent or following the buffer overflow case.
+If only one byte is being stored, ensure the index is incrementing after each byte is stored.
+If the function is missing characters, something is likely interfering with receiving; ensure nothing is being transmitted at the same time or this could lead to jumbled data.

 </details>